 If you live in the north, don’t worry too much about the cold.
 Heat lamps are part of any setup with ducks or chicks and they will keep your DIY brooder box toasty warm even if the outside temp is cold.

-Disclaimer: Heat lamps are a fire hazard so please use discretion when adding one to your brooder box.
-Take every precaution to ensure you have the lamp secure so it will not come in contact with the box or the bedding.
+Disclaimer: Please note that heat lamps are a fire hazard and if not secured or installed properly can be a fire hazard.
+Because of this it is incredibly important to use discretion when adding one to your brooder box.
+Take every precaution possible to ensure you have the lamp secure so it will not come in contact with the box or the bedding.

 Step #3 Set up your box.

 Make sure your box is large enough to hold your ducklings.
 A good rule of thumb is 1-1.5 square feet per duckling.
 (Chicks require less).

 If the box you have is smaller, just know you will need to increase the size as your ducklings grow.
 And be prepared, because they grow fast.